 You need to master your unit economics—the ratio of revenue and spend per customer—or you won't know if you can sustain a profitable business.

-The first component of your SaaS unit economics is your customers' Lifetime Value.
+The first component of your SaaS unit economics is your customer Lifetime Value.
 The LTV is the total revenue value of a customer over their lifespan with your company.
 This tells you the long-term value of those conversions that you're seeing today—which is why it's so important if you want to set your company up for future success.

 The second component you'll need to establish with your unit economics is your company's Customer Acquisition Cost.
 These are expenses that are necessary for bringing in new customers.
 It's essential to account for these costs when you're evaluating your long-term business model because you want to make sure that these inevitable costs are going to be paid back—along with a sustainable profit.